joshgerdes/jekyll-uno/_draft/Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 ![Container App Jobs - High-level architecture](/images/posts/privatecontainerappsjob_architecture.png)

-We will Azure Bicep, a User Managed Identity and Resource Group.1
+We will Azure Bicep, a User Managed Identity and Resource Group.

 The [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep&WT.mc_id=AZ-MVP-5004796) file I have written is scoped to a single Resource Group, but to do this in production and work with your existing resources, it may be better to move it to [modules](https://learn.microsoft.com/azure/azure-resource-manager/bicep/modules?WT.mc_id=AZ-MVP-5004796).